 Woodpecker family (Picidae)

-Looks similar to the Downy Woodpecker but overall larger body size, 7 ½” long, and larger bill size.
-Bill is chisel-like and is almost as long as its head.
-Upperparts black with white stripe down center of back, wings black and spotted with white, black-and-white streaked faces.
-Male (shown in image) – small red patch on nape.
-Female (not shown) – no red on head.
+Looks similar to the Downy Woodpecker but overall larger body size, 7” long, and larger bill size.
+Bill is chisel-like.
+Black back with white stripe down the center, wings black and spotted with white, black-and-white streaked face.
+Male has a small red patch on nape.
+Female has no red on head.

 Cavity nester.
 Excavates its own nest, typically near the top of a dead tree or in a dead limb of a live tree.
 Eggs are white.
 Clutch size – 3 to 7 eggs.

-Two common calls: a “pick” and a “rattle”.
-The Hairy’s note is a sharp ringing “peek!”, sounds more urgent than the Downy’s note.
-The rattle packs in more notes than the Downy’s and stays on one pitch, not dropping down like the Downy’s rattle and often a lower pitch than the “peek” note.
+Two common calls: a “pick” and a “rattle.”
+The Hairy Woodpecker's note is a sharp ringing “peek!”, sounds more urgent than the Downy Woodpecker.
+The rattle has more notes than the Downy Woodpecker and stays on one pitch, not dropping down in pitch like the Downy Woodpecker rattle and often a lower pitch than the “peek” note.
 The notes in the rattle are too rapid to count.

 In the Nature Park:

 Year-round resident.
 Less common than the Downy Woodpecker.